phasenoisepon/defcon-aggie/README.md

 - ESP could also have 'baby's first RE challenge on the SPIFFS (think it's like 32 MB max??)
 - so serve an ELF or other file
 - SSTV wav?
-- "You know an Aggie by their Ring, by their (honor code), or by someone who wears Maroon and is always quick to say 'Howdy!'
+- "You know an Aggie by their Ring, by their (honor code), or by someone who wears Maroon and is always quick to say 'Howdy!' "

+- Could also have the beacon spammer running but that one is less fun than something in the spirit of DefCon